 This is an impressive mask, and could be especially useful anyone with visual impairment, but it’s price is reflective of it’s unique qualities, costing around $170.

-5: Mindfold Relaxation Mask
+3: Mindfold Relaxation Sleep Mask

-Another cheaper mask for those of you looking for something that wont leave a hole in your wallet, is the Mindfold Relaxation Mask.
+This is a cheaper mask for those of you looking for something that wont leave a hole in your wallet, is the Mindfold Relaxation Mask.
 It only costs $15 but again you get what you pay for, and what you pay for here is a simple sleep mask with no in-built technology.

 It comes with earplugs to block out sound as well as light, so you’ll be able to eradicate any distractions when trying to get to sleep.
 Cheaper masks can sometimes be less likely to actually block out light effectively but this mask is actually pretty good, giving you complete darkness.